-In the financial year ended 31 July 2021, the programmes held were a great success in both participation numbers and content.
-The programmes, held despite the challenges of COVID 19 restrictions, had positive feedback from all participants.
+In the financial year ended 31 July 2022, the programmes held were a great success in both participation numbers and content.
+The programmes held despite the challenges of post-COVID 19 hybrid delivery approach, had positive feedback from all participants.
 In addition, all the programmes had CPD accreditation.
-The financial out-turn and the cash flows have benefited from availing of the Government's various COVID 19 financial support measures in current financial year up to January 2021 and benefits arising from the implementation of several cost containment plans in the previous financial year.